Spark on Mesos

 Coarse-grained mode pre-starts all the executor backends, e.g. Executor Backends, so it has the least overhead comparing to fine-grain mode.
 Since the executors are up before tasks get launched, it is better for interactive sessions.
 It also means that the resources are locked up in a task.

-Spark on Mesos supports dynamic allocation in the Mesos coarse-grained scheduler since Spark 1.5.
+Spark on Mesos supports Dynamic Allocation of Executors in the Mesos coarse-grained scheduler since Spark 1.5.
 It can add/remove executors based on load, i.e. kills idle executors and adds executors when tasks queue up.
 It needs an external shuffle service on each node.

 Mesos Fine-Grained Mode offers a better resource utilization.
 It has a slower startup for tasks and hence it is fine for batch and relatively static streaming.